hbctraining/scRNA-seq/lessons/merged_SC_marker_identification.md

 ## Identification of conserved markers in all conditions

 Since we have samples representing different conditions in our dataset, our best option is to find conserved markers.
-Identifying conserved markers allows for identifying only those genes the are significantly differentially expressed relative to the other clusters for all conditions.
-This function performs differential gene expression testing for a single cluster against all other clusters within each group and then combines the p-values using meta-analysis methods from the MetaDE R package.
+Identifying conserved markers allows for **identifying only those genes the are significantly differentially expressed relative to the other clusters for all conditions**.
+This function separates out cells by condition, and then performs differential gene expression testing for a single specified cluster against all other clusters (or a second cluster, if specified).
+Gene-level p-values are computed for each condition and then combined across groups using meta-analysis methods from the MetaDE R package.

-Before we start our marker identification we need to explicitly set our default assay.
+Before we start our marker identification will explicitly set our default assay.
 Because of the nature of how `FindConservedMarkers()` works (i.e finding DE within each group and then looking for conservation), we need to use the **original counts and not the integrated data**.

 ```r
 DefaultAssay(combined) <- "RNA"
 ```

-This function is used on multiple samples in lieu of `FindAllMarkers()`.
-You could run it on all clusters if you wanted to, but it takes a while to run, so we are just going to **run it on the unknown clusters 17 and 20**.
+> **NOTE:*** Although the default setting for this function is to fetch data from the "RNA" slot, we encourage you to run this line of code to be transparent and absolutely sure that the current active was not set somewhere upstream in your analysis.

 The function `FindConservedMarkers()`, has the following structure: